 Definitions

-American Heritage® Dictionary of the English Language, Fourth Edition
+from The American Heritage® Dictionary of the English Language, 5th Edition.

 - An ancient city of southeast Greece on the western coast of Euboea.
-It was a prosperous trading center after the eighth century B.C., establishing outposts in Italy, Syria, Sicily, and mainland Greece.
+It was a prosperous trading center after the eighth century BC, establishing outposts in Italy, Syria, Sicily, and mainland Greece.

-- n. the type genus of the
+- noun the type genus of the

 Chalcididae .

-- n. type genus of the Chalcididae
+- noun type genus of the Chalcididae

 Etymologies